 Unsupervised Classification and Light Attenuation

 After atmospheric correction and calibration, further processing can be done with confidence.
 Unsupervised classification (UC) is a machine learning process that clusters neighborhoods of pixels that share similar patterns throughout a given band combination.
-UC was run on both true color (bands 4, 3 and 2) and false color (bands 5, 4, 3) composites in areas with known Hydrilla presence to determine its position within the water column.
-To validate this model, in-situ secchi depths were collected in a fishnet manner for a desirable cove within the lake, and extrapolated for the entire reservoir.
+UC was run on both true color (bands 4, 3, and 2) and false color (bands 5, 4, and 3) composites in areas with known Hydrilla presence to determine its position within the water column.
+To validate this model, in situ secchi depths were collected in a fishnet manner for a desirable cove within the lake, and extrapolated for the entire reservoir.
 Another useful measurement that the secchi disk provides is the estimation of Kd(PAR) (Photosynthetically Active Radiation), and explains the attenuation of light through the water column.
 With Kd(PAR) estimation, maps were generated to propose a weighted overlay of where Hydrilla could potentially thrive in regions where the plant may not be visibly noticeable.
 Kd(PAR) is estimated as:

 Kd(PAR) = a / SDD (9)

-where SDD is the secchi disk depth in meters, and a is an empirical coefficient with a value between 0.93 and 2.07 (Zhang), in which each value was tested and analyzed using a for-looping script created in Matlab.
+where SDD is the secchi disk depth in meters, and a is an empirical coefficient with a value between 0.93 and 2.07 (Zhang, year), in which each value was tested and analyzed using a for-looping script created in Matlab.

 NDVI

-To compute the area of floating, or topped-out vegetation, a normalized differential vegetation index was applied on all images (equation 10):
+To compute the area of floating, or topped-out vegetation, a NDVI was applied on all images (equation 10):

 NDVI = (RNIR – RRed)/(RNIR + RRed) (10)